 For expert advice on a wide range of questions related to choosing a school, read our comprehensive choosing guide.
 You can also read our parent interviews on choosing a school, as well as our in-depth advice guide on getting into a private school.

 “It’s important to visit schools before making the decision.
 And don’t just visit during open houses where everything is really canned and students are handpicked to give tours.
 Sit in the office, ask for a private tour, look in the classrooms.
 Peek in the window and see how many kids are engaged.
 See what’s happening in the actual environment.

 While different learning environments suit different kids, there are certain universal markers for success, such as a vibrant and engaging classroom.
 Would you want to learn there?
 Are you inspired to learn there?
 Does it feel like a place you could come to every day and feel good about learning?”

-—Ann and Karen Wolff, Education Consultant, Wolff Educational Services
+—Ann and Karen Wolff, Education Consultants, Wolff Educational Services

 “I recommend to families to go to a school several times for different reasons.
 First, you’ve got to go there once to check it out, either at an open house or on a private tour.
 Then, you should go back for one of their evenings.
 Say you’re interested in theatre and the school says ‘We’re putting on a play, why don’t you come back?’
 Go.

 Drop off your application materials on a regular school day.
 This will give you a sense of what’s around and what the school feels like.
 Try to have your child go with you.
 You’ll want to get her impressions of the school as well.
 While you won’t have the time to visit each school you’re interested in multiple times, ideally, you’ll do this with schools you’ve shortlisted.”